kyma-project/website/content/blog-posts/2020-01-09-release-notes-1.9/index.md

 ### Logging

 The Promtail Pod gets stuck in the CrashLoopBackoff phase.
 The reason is that the content of the `positions.yaml` file used by Promtail gets corrupted on the last line.
-You can see the following error message: `caller=main.go:56 msg="error creating promtail" error="yaml: line 107: could not find expected ':'`.
+You should see the following error message: `caller=main.go:56 msg="error creating promtail" error="yaml: line 107: could not find expected ':'`.
 A temporary workaround for the issue is as follows:

 1. Create a simple Pod which runs on the same Node as the problematic Promtail Pod and mounts the `/run/promtail` folder on hostPath.
 2. Exec into the Pod and delete the last line of the `/run/promtail/positions.yaml` file.